It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 In an effort to reduce CO2 emissions, the government has officially handed over a letter of authorization to the United Nations Development Programme (UNDP).

 The Letter of Authorization facilitated the bilateral agreement between Ghana and Switzerland at a side event during the ongoing COP 27 on November 12 in Sharm El-Sheikh, where they signed a Letter of Intent.

 The two countries signed a 1 million metric ton CO2 rice deal under Paris.
 In order to reduce one tonne of CO2 emissions in Ghana, it must grow 50 trees a year.

-Ghana is the first nation worldwide to begin a project and release an authorization statement for the transfer of mitigation outcomes as part of cooperative initiatives under Article 6.2 of the Paris Agreement.Most importantly, the United Nations Development Programme (UNDP) is supporting both of them.
+Ghana is the first nation worldwide to begin a project and release an authorisation statement for the transfer of mitigation outcomes as part of cooperative initiatives under article 6.2 of the Paris Agreement.Most importantly, the United Nations Development Programme (UNDP) supports both of them.

 All of this will help to achieve climate improvement and mitigate the trade of emissions credits with Switzerland in exchange for cash.
 They are considering maintaining Ghana's development advantages.

-The new cooperation will make it possible for green and low-carbon technology solutions to be adopted throughout the nation, which will have a wide range of positive social and environmental effects on the planet.
+The new cooperation will allow green and low-carbon technology solutions to be adopted throughout the nation, which will have a wide range of positive social and environmental effects on the planet.

-The National Centers for Environmental Prediction is the main strategy for accomplishing these goals, but it depends on foreign backing and needs mixed financing to be put into action.
+The National Centers for Environmental Prediction is the main strategy for accomplishing these goals, but it depends on foreign backing and needs mixed financing to be implemented.

 Climate mitigation initiatives can directly result in a variety of development benefits, including job creation, support for livelihoods, and food security, in addition to reducing CO2 emissions.